-Here, the diffraction point coordinates for the upper edge diffraction path are $[q_x,0,z_{n}+0.5w]^T$.
-Note, $q_x$ can be obtained using eq. \eqref{eq_quadratic_qe}. \end{corollary} \begin{IEEEproof} We substitute the value of the z-coordinate of the upper edge in Assumption \ref{assumption_diffraction_same_floor} into the path length expression in Lemma \ref{lemma_half_plane_path_length} to obtain a closed form expression for the path length of the upper edge diffraction MPC.
-Note that we need to substitute the appropriate coordinates of the endpoints $\bm{X}_1^u$ and $\bm{X}_2^u$ of the upper diffracting edge to calculate the corresponding parameter $\lambda$ to obtain the path length.
-With similar arguments, we can also get the expression for the path length of the diffraction MPC due to the lower diffraction edge. \end{IEEEproof} We now derive the electric field expressions for the two diffraction MPCs.
+Here, the diffraction point coordinates for the upper edge diffraction path are $\bm{Q_e^u}=[q_x^u,0,z_{n}+0.5w]^T$.
+Note that $q_x^u$ can be obtained using eq. \eqref{eq_quadratic_qe}. \end{corollary} \begin{IEEEproof} We substitute the value of the z-coordinate of the upper edge in the Assumption \ref{assumption1_diffraction_same_floor} into the expression of the path length in Lemma \ref{lemma_half_plane_path_length} to obtain a closed-form expression for the path length of the upper edge diffraction MPC.
+Note that we need to substitute the appropriate coordinates of the end points $\bm{X}_1^u$ and $\bm{X}_2^u$ of the upper diffracting edge to calculate the corresponding parameter $\lambda$ to obtain the path length.
+With similar arguments, we can also get the expression for the path length of the diffraction MPC due to the lower diffraction edge. \end{IEEEproof}

+We now derive the electric field expressions for the two diffraction MPCs.
 The electric field for each edge can be calculated using the electric field expression for a half-plane presented in Definition \ref{definition_electric_field_half_plane}.
-For each edge, we obtain expressions for the incident ray vector $\hat{\bm{s}}^{'}$, diffracted ray vector $\hat{\bm{s}}$, and the edge vector $\hat{\bm{e}}$ and the final expressions are presented in Table \ref{Table_edge_incident_diffracted_ray}.
+For each edge, we obtain expressions for the incident ray vector $\bm{\hat{s}^{'}}$, diffracted ray vector $\bm{\hat{s}}$, and the edge vector $\bm{\hat{e}}$ and the final expressions are presented in Table \ref{Table_edge_incident_diffracted_ray}.